 Come join our live training webinar every other Wednesday at 11am PST and hear LogicMonitor experts explain best practices and answer common questions.
 We understand these are uncertain times, and we are here to help!

-As an alternative way to set up Azure logs ingestion, we’ve provided a Microsoft template that will deploy the Azure function and create the Event Hub.
-Click the button below to start:
+Click the button below to open the Microsoft template that will deploy the Azure function and create the Event Hub.

 When deploying, you will need to provide the following details in the template:

 If the deployment is successful and you Enabled Activity Logs in your configuration, you should start seeing the forwarded logs appear in the LM Logs page.
 These logs will be mapped to the Azure Cloud Account you created in your LogicMonitor portal.

 If you didn’t enable activity logs, then you will need to configure logs to forward to the Event Hub.
 We’ve provided a template for this process as well.
 See Forwarding Azure logs to the Event Hub.

 Note: This is only required if you are forwarding logs with the template provided.
 Without the managed identity, you can still manually configure Azure resources to forward their logs to the Event Hub.